GraFiddle/angular-chart/README.md

 ## Credit

 angular-chart was first developed as the technical part of my bachelor thesis "Real-time collaborative Visual Analytics with AngularJS and D3.js".
-The thesis was written at the [Professorship of Media Computer Science](http://www.fim.uni-passau.de/en/media-computer-science/) ([Prof. Dr. Michael Granitzer](https://github.com/mgrani)) of the [University of Passau](http://www.uni-passau.de/en/) and in cooperation with @ONE-LOGIC.
+The thesis was written at the [Professorship of Media Computer Science](http://www.fim.uni-passau.de/en/media-computer-science/) ([Prof. Dr. Michael Granitzer](https://github.com/mgrani)) of the [University of Passau](http://www.uni-passau.de/en/) and in cooperation with [ONE LOGIC](https://github.com/one-logic).

 ## Copyright and license